-The CHARON-VAX/XX and CHARON-PDP11 installation kits are provided on a CD, or can be downloaded from Stromasys ftp site (the link is available on request).
+The CHARON-VAX/XX and CHARON-PDP installation kits are provided on a CD, or can be downloaded from Stromasys ftp site (the link is available on request).
 The installation menu is started by running the InstallShell.exe CHARON installation manager in one of the folders on the CD.
-In the appeared dialog review the list of the CHARON products and select the product you have a license for (if the product you have a license for is absent in the list please report this problem to the Stromasys SA):
+In the appeared dialog review the list of the CHARON products and select the product you have a license for (if the product you have a license for is absent in the list please report this problem to the Stromasys SA) or check the box "Select all the products":